tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_4.md

 It began subtly.
 The early victims, like Lila, were found in areas where they could be easily discovered, almost as if the killer was still hesitant, still unsure.
 As the years progressed, the locations of the dumped remains became more secluded, hidden deeper in the swamps, making them harder to find and connect.

 But what was even more disturbing was his increasing audacity.
 He began to leave tokens that seemed utterly random – a locket, a bracelet, a scrap of fabric.
-It was as though he was intentionally leaving us clues.
+It was as though he was intentionally leaving us bread crums.

 “This is sick,” Ash muttered, frustration evident in his voice.
 “He’s toying with the families and the police.”